martingmayer/preventr/tests/testthat/_snaps/prevent_equations.md

       nested_lapply("zip")
     Message
       Please check the following optional variables:
-      `zip` was entered as a number, which can cause problems (e.g., zips that start with a 0), and `zip` 0 not found among valid zip codes (so set to NULL)
+      * `zip` entered as a number, which can cause problems (e.g., zips that start with a 0), and `zip` 0 not found among valid zip codes (so set to NULL)
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `zip` was entered as a number, which can cause problems (e.g., zips that start with a 0), and `zip` 0 not found among valid zip codes (so set to NULL)
+      * `zip` entered as a number, which can cause problems (e.g., zips that start with a 0), and `zip` 0 not found among valid zip codes (so set to NULL)
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `zip` was entered as a number, which can cause problems (e.g., zips that start with a 0), and `zip` 8675309 not found among valid zip codes (so set to NULL)
+      * `zip` entered as a number, which can cause problems (e.g., zips that start with a 0), and `zip` 8675309 not found among valid zip codes (so set to NULL)
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `zip` was entered as a number, which can cause problems (e.g., zips that start with a 0), and `zip` 8675309 not found among valid zip codes (so set to NULL)
+      * `zip` entered as a number, which can cause problems (e.g., zips that start with a 0), and `zip` 8675309 not found among valid zip codes (so set to NULL)
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `zip` "potato" not found among valid zip codes (so set to NULL) Estimates are from: Base model.
+      * `zip` "potato" not found among valid zip codes (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `zip` "potato" not found among valid zip codes (so set to NULL) Estimates are from: Base model.
+      * `zip` "potato" not found among valid zip codes (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `zip` FALSE not found among valid zip codes (so set to NULL) Estimates are from: Base model.
+      * `zip` FALSE not found among valid zip codes (so set to NULL) PREVENT estimates are from: Base model.
       Please check the following optional variables:
-      `zip` FALSE not found among valid zip codes (so set to NULL) Estimates are from: Base model.
+      * `zip` FALSE not found among valid zip codes (so set to NULL) PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
     Output
       $`0`
       $`0`$not_quiet